If you’re planning to climb Kilimanjaro in 2022, you probably have lots of questions about the Coronavirus situation in Tanzania.

 How do I get a Covid-19 test in Tanzania?

-There are a number of Covid-19 testing centres in Arusha and Moshi (the towns that sit just south of Kilimanjaro, and where you will be shacking up pre and post your climb or safari).
+There are a number of Covid-19 testing centres in Arusha and Moshi (the towns that sit just south of Kilimanjaro where you'll most likely shack up pre and post your Kilimanjaro climb or safari).
+There are also Covid-19 testing centres in Karatu, Dar es Salaam (the capital city) and Zanzibar should you combine your Kilimanjaro trek or safari with a beach holiday.

 - Mount Meru Referral Hospital (Arusha)